ahetawal-p/SampleContentProvider/README.md

 ### Motivation
 I did this project in an attempt to clear my basics for the below mentioned terms and how they interact with each other.
-The app contains a custom `ContentProvider` to store data entries to from user.
+The app contains a custom `ContentProvider` to store data entries from user.
-The table just has columns _ID|Name
+The table just has columns _ID | Name
 Uses a `RecyclerView` to display the data from the `ContentProvider` using `Loaders`.
-Also has couple of buttons to be used for update/delete data from the `ContentProvider` using `SQLiteOpenHelper` and `ContentResolver`.
+Also has couple of buttons to be used for update/delete data on the `ContentProvider` using `SQLiteOpenHelper` and `ContentResolver`.

 #### `ContentProvider`
-`ContentProvider` provide the extra level of abstraction over your data to make it easier to change internally.
+`ContentProvider` provides the extra level of abstraction over your data to make it easier to change internally.
 Able to re-use the same standard API for accessing data rather than littering your code with low-level access to the database.
 Also works well with `SyncAdapters` and `Loaders`

 #### `SQLiteOpenHelper`
-This the actual `Database accessor` which is used inside `contentprovider` methods `insert/update/delete/query` to access data from sqlite db.
+This the actual `Database accessor` which is used inside `ContentProvider` methods `insert/update/delete/query` to access data from sqlite db storage.

 #### `ContentResolver`
-The client api, which is used to access the `contentprovider` from an app.
+The client api, which is used to access the `ContentProvider` from an app.
 An app only access the data from storage through `ContentResolver`